 Justice Laurie McKinnon

-On November 6, 2012, Justice Laurie McKinnon was elected to the Montana Supreme Court for an eight-year term, filling the position of retiring Justice James C. Nelson.
+On November 6, 2012, Justice McKinnon was elected to the Montana Supreme Court for an eight-year term.
 She and her husband Capt.
-Gary L. Pannabecker live north of Choteau with their four children.
+Gary L. Pannabecker live north of Choteau where they raised their four children.

 Justice McKinnon is pursuing her Doctorate in Judicial Studies at the University of Nevada and the National Judicial College located in Reno, Nevada.